Muskan23115/Internal-ChatBot/README.md

 ## 💬 What It Can Answer

-InternBot is designed for **internal use** and answers only specific questions, such as:
+IntraBot is designed for **internal use** and answers only specific questions, such as:

 - “What is the name of the chatbot?”
 - “Tell me about the internship”